aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 client.send(ae.MailMessage("sender@domain.com", "receiver@domain.com", "Sending Email via proxy", "Body"))
 ```

-## **Connecting to Server using Supported Authentication Method**
+## **Select Supported SMTP Authentication Methods in Python**

-To establish a secure and successful connection to the server for sending emails, a client can select a supported authentication method based on the server's capabilities.
-Aspose.Email provides properties which return lists of supported authentication methods:
+To ensure a secure and compatible connection to an SMTP server, it's important to use an authentication method supported by both the client and the server.
+Aspose.Email for Python via .NET provides built-in [properties](https://reference.aspose.com/email/python-net/aspose.email.clients.smtp/smtpclient/#properties) to manage this:

-- 'supported_authentication' property gets enumeration of authentication types supported by server
+- `supported_authentication` — retrieves a list of authentication methods supported by the SMTP server.

-- 'allowed_authentication' property gets or sets enumeration of authentication types allowed by user
+- `allowed_authentication` — gets or sets the authentication methods that the client is permitted to use.

-Using these properties, developers can ensure that the SMTP client and server are compatible in terms of supported authentication methods and establish a connection with an SMTP server.
-The following code snippet provides an example of using 'allowed_authentication' property in a project:
+By using these properties, developers can align the client's capabilities with the server's requirements and avoid authentication failures during the connection process.

+The following code snippet demonstrates how to specify the allowed SMTP authentication method using the `allowed_authentication` property:

 ```py
 client.allowed_authentication = ae.clients.smtp.SmtpKnownAuthenticationType.LOGIN
 ```

-## **How to Set Timeout for Mail Operations**

-Setting a timeout can be important for handling network communication effeciently.
-The 'timeout' property of the [SmtpClient](https://reference.aspose.com/email/python-net/aspose.email.clients.smtp/smtpclient/#smtpclient-class) class is used to specify the maximum time (in milliseconds) to wait for a response from the SMTP server.
-This property allows the user to control the duration the client will wait for the server to respond to a particular operation, such as a connection or sending a command.
-If the server takes longer than the specified time to respond, the client will throw an exception, indicating a timeout error.
-This helps in managing the client's behavior when interacting with the server, ensuring that the client does not hang indefinitely if the server does not respond in a timely manner.
+## **Set SMTP Server Timeout**

+When sending emails over a network, setting an appropriate timeout is essential for preventing your application from hanging if the server fails to respond.
+The `timeout` property of the [SmtpClient](https://reference.aspose.com/email/python-net/aspose.email.clients.smtp/smtpclient/#smtpclient-class) class in Aspose.Email for Python via .NET allows you to define the maximum wait time (in milliseconds) for server responses.

+This property applies to operations such as establishing a connection or sending SMTP commands.
+If the server does not respond within the specified duration, the client throws a timeout exception, helping you handle unresponsive servers more effectively.

 Use the following code snippet to set the timeout for the server response:

 ```py
 import aspose.email as ae